Dang Flabbit! Iowans Don’t Curse…Much - NewsBreak

 Wait, Is It Legal To Take a “Ballot Selfie” in Iowa?

 You Voted!
 Good for you.
 Really, I believe you and I'm proud of you.
 You don't need to prove it to me on social media.
-Keep your selfies to yourself, especially the ones with the actual ballot in hand.
-In case you've been living under a rock, early voting is...
+In case you've been living under a rock, early voting is underway in Iowa and other states, ahead of the November 8 "midterm" elections.
+An election is an important exercise in making our voices heard in the direction of our country.
+To some people, it also means a photo-op, for visual proof.
+It means people feel the need to display the completion of their sacred right and obligation to vote, by posting a "selfie" of it on social media.

 Debate Continues Over Des Moines Mountain Lion Sighting [WATCH]